ryanbrewerstrata/git-gud/objective-03/readme.md

 It has several qualities that come together to make it slap.

 This `pull request` aimed for a clear & concise `title`, and fired off bullet points in the `description` to hit some specifics.
-Clear, brief comments help guide the reviewer, and make the project history (`git log`) easier to scan.
+Clear, brief comments help guide the reviewer and make the project history (`git log`) easier to scan.

 A picture might be even better!
 You can add pics to your PR's description